davis-ian/vscode-callsign/README.md

 ## 🙌 Feedback & Contributions

 💡 Have a feature request or bug?
+[Submit an issue](https://github.com/davis-ian/vscode-callsign/issues)<br>
-[Submit an issue](https://github.com/davis-ian/callsign/issues) ✨ Want to contribute?
-PRs are welcome!
+✨ Want to contribute?
+PRs are welcome!<br>
 ⭐ Love the extension?
 Star it on GitHub and share it with your team.

 ---